christopher5106/christopher5106.github.io/_posts/2015-09-04-Deep-learning-tutorial-on-Caffe-Technology.markdown

       }
     }

-and create a `mypythonlayer.py` file that has to to be in the PYTHONPATH :
+and create a `mypythonlayer.py` file that has to to be in the current directory or in the PYTHONPATH :

 {% highlight python %}
 import caffe